denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Frutiger, A. “The IBM SELECTRIC Composer: The Evolution of Composition Technology.” *IBM Journal of Research and Development* 12, no. 1 (January 1968):
 9–14.

+Fuller, Matthew. *Media Ecologies: Materialist Energies in Art and Technoculture*.
+Cambridge, MA: The MIT Press, 2007.

 Gadamer, Hans-Georg.
 Truth and Method.
 New York: Seabury Press, 1975.